 Quite simply, no.

-A Europa Super Premium diet means your dog will be receiving all the food, nutrients and vitamins it requires for a long, healthy and active life.
+A Europa Grain Free diet means your dog will be receiving all the food, nutrients and vitamins it requires for a long, healthy and active life.
 Dogs tend not to react well to the chopping and changing of their diet, but welcome small additions to it.
 So we would recommend you sticking to a Europa diet, but on occasion adding some tit-bits to the bowl or even adding some meat gravy.

 Remember, dogs have very few taste buds – they mainly taste with their nose, so if it smells good, as far as a dog is concerned, it will taste good!